top of page

 Day 25: Tokai ➝ Muizenberg (25km)

-From Elephant’s Eye, the route descends through the mountain and heads toward the bohemian town of Muizenberg.
+From Tokai, the route passes Pollsmoor Prison and West Lake.
+You then walk along the famous Boyes drive and into the bohemian town of Muizenberg.
 Here, pilgrims can watch surfers ride the waves, walk the beachfront, and take in the everyday rhythm of local life.
+Rest houses are BnB’s.

 Day 26: Muizenberg ➝ Simon's Town (20km)

-The route follows the pavement through Kalk Bay, with the coastline on your left.
+The route follows the sidewalk through Kalk Bay.
+It’s a day of hustle and bustle, shops, cafes, harbours, train lines and caught between sea and mountain.
 It continues into Simon’s Town, a naval base with a long and layered history.

 Day 27: Simon's Town ➝ Scone Shack (20km)

-Smitswinkel Bay is a remote and scenic spot along the route to take in from the main road.
+From Simon’s Town we head towards Cape Point.
+Smitswinkel Bay is a remote and scenic spot along the route.
 Your rest house, The Scone Shack, is set on a well-known farm and café, with accommodation in converted vans.
-It’s not available on weekends, so make sure your dates fall outside of weekends.
+It’s not available on weekends, so make sure your dates fall in the week.
 Today's route is mostly along tar.

 Day 28: Scone Shack ➝ Kommetjie (22km)

 The route passes through Scarborough, a conservation village with an incredible beach.
-Continuing along the Soetwater Nature Reserve, pilgrims will make their way to the small village of Kommetjie, known for its quiet charm and coastal beauty.
+Continuing along the Soetwater Nature Reserve, ask your chaperone about the Khoi history of this stretch.
+Pilgrims will make their way to the small village of Kommetjie, known for its quiet charm and coastal beauty.

 Day 29: Kommetjie ➝ Noordhoek (9km)